regen-network/regen-web/web-www/content/terms-service.md

 ## 1. Preamble
-Regen Network Development Inc. Registry is a standard to quantify and certify impacts towards climate security and Sustainable Development Goals.
+__Regen Network Development Inc. Registry__ is a standard to quantify and certify impacts towards climate security and Sustainable Development Goals.
 Please read on to find out more about your rights as a user of Regen Registry, as well as our expectations of You.

 ## 2. Introduction
-Welcome to Regen Network Development, Inc (“Company”, “we”, “our”, “us”)!
+Welcome to __Regen Network Development, Inc__ (“Company”, “we”, “our”, “us”)!

-These Terms of Service (“Terms”, “Terms of Service”) govern your use of our web pages located at https://www.regen.network and our mobile application Regen Registry (together or individually “Service”) operated by Regen Network Development, Inc.
+These Terms of Service (“Terms”, “Terms of Service”) govern your use of our web pages located at https://www.regen.network and our mobile application __Regen Registry__ (together or individually “Service”) operated by __Regen Network Development, Inc__.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard and disclose information that results from your use of our web pages.
 Please read it here https://www.regen.network/privacy.